Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Carter had 39 rushing yards in his one career matchup against the Bills, 6.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchups, Carter had 39 rushing yards versus the Bills, 3.5 fewer than his over/under in Sunday's game.

-- Carter ran for a touchdown in that game against the Bills.
+- Carter ran for a touchdown in that contest against the Bills.

-- In terms of defending against the run, the Bills are 19th in the NFL, conceding 113.6 yards per game.
+- In terms of defending against the run, the Bills are 19th in the league, conceding 113.6 yards per game.

-- This year the Bills are ranked 27th in the league in rushing touchdowns conceded (19).
+- This year the Bills have allowed 19 rushing TDs.
+They are ranked 27th in the NFL in that category.

 Recent Performances

-- Against the Buccaneers last week, Carter rushed three times for 54 yards (18 yards per attempt).
+- In last week's outing against the Buccaneers, Carter carried the ball three times for 54 yards (18 yards per carry).

 Carter's New York Teammates